publishing-skills

 How they chain

-1. blog-topic-research - picks a long-tail query, confirms real demand signals (Reddit threads, GitHub issues, PAA boxes), and bails on topics that would just paraphrase vendor docs.
+- blog-topic-research - picks a specific query, confirms real demand signals (Reddit threads, GitHub issues, PAA boxes), and bails on topics that would just paraphrase vendor docs.
 Output: a research scaffold the writer can consume directly.

-2. ghost-blog-writer - drafts in HTML, scrubs the prose for LLM tells, runs the AI-SEO audit, builds the FAQPage + BreadcrumbList + HowTo JSON-LD schema blocks, and POSTs to the Ghost Admin API.
+- seo-blog-writer - drafts in clean HTML, scrubs the prose for LLM tells, runs the AI-SEO audit, builds the FAQPage + BreadcrumbList + HowTo JSON-LD schema blocks, and hands the bundle to the platform adapter.

 Each skill is independent.
 Run the writer alone if you bring your own topic.
 Run the research alone to vet an editorial backlog.
 Run the figure generator for any blog or doc that needs charts.